-If it is your first time hearing about latex, note that latex simply means vinyl styrene or water-based acrylic paint type.
-The reason this type of paint is labeled, “latex paints,” is because they contain chains or artificial polymers which mimic the behavior of natural latex.
+If it is your first time hearing about latex, note that latex simply means vinyl styrene or that it is a water-based acrylic paint type.
+The reason this type of paint is labeled “latex paints” is because they contain chains of artificial polymers which mimic the behavior of natural latex.
 You may have been familiar with latex paints all along but you probably called it acrylic paint.
 Of recent, many handymen have asked, “Can you paint latex over oil-based primer?”
 The answer is yes!
-But if you want the best finish, this guide is for you!
+If you want the best finish, this guide is for you!
 We will assist by describing the process of applying latex paint over oil-based primer.

 - 2 Defining Latex Paints

 - 3 Understanding an Oil-based Latex Primer

 - 4 Which Surfaces are Painted with Oil Primer Latex Paints?